 6) Do I really need to use Instagram?

 Yes – especially if you want to reach an audience of teens and 20-somethings, who have all deleted their Facebook accounts because they don’t want their grandmothers to see what they are posting.
 They are all on Instagram posting selfies.
 So get ready to start posting and hashtagging some visually engaging content – but know that no matter how hard you try, you will never have more followers than your 14-year-old niece.
-You can also make your life easier by linking your Instagram posts directly to your Twitter.
-Currently you can not link your Instagram to your business Facebook page.
+You can also make your life easier by linking your Instagram posts directly to your Facebook and Twitter.
 More on using Instagram for business.

 5) What about Pinterest?